walteck/FHIR-NOO-API/pages/consentapi/consent_organization.md

 tags: [profile,element,organization]
 sidebar: profiles_sidebar
 permalink: consent_organization.html
-summary: "low level details for the National Opt-Out 'organization' element"
+summary: "low level details for the National Data Opt-out 'organization' element"
 ---

 ### Element Usage ###

-National Opt-Out uses consent.organization to capture the custodian organization that manages the consent.
+National Data Opt-out uses consent.organization to capture the custodian organization that manages the consent.
 This will be fixed to NHS Digital.

 ### organization ###